microsoft/AirSim/docs/azure.md

 ## Using a different AirSim binary

-To use a different AirSim binary, first check the official documentation on [How to Build AirSim on Windows](https://github.com/microsoft/AirSim/blob/master/docs/build_windows.md) and [How to Build AirSim on Linux](https://github.com/microsoft/AirSim/blob/master/docs/build_linux.md) if you also want to run it with Docker
+To use a different AirSim binary, first check the official documentation on [How to Build AirSim on Windows](build_windows.md) and [How to Build AirSim on Linux](build_linux.md) if you also want to run it with Docker

-Once you have a zip file with the new AirSim environment (or prefer to use one from the [Official Releases](https://github.com/microsoft/AirSim/releases)), you need to modify some of the scripts in the repository to point to point to the new environment:
+Once you have a zip file with the new AirSim environment (or prefer to use one from the [Official Releases](https://github.com/microsoft/AirSim/releases)), you need to modify some of the scripts in the `azure` directory of the repository to point to the new environment:
-- In [`azure-env-creation/configure-vm.ps1`](azure-env-creation/configure-vm.ps1), modify all the parameters starting with `$airSimBinary` with the new values
+- In [`azure/azure-env-creation/configure-vm.ps1`](../azure/azure-env-creation/configure-vm.ps1), modify all the parameters starting with `$airSimBinary` with the new values
-- In [`start-airsim.ps1`](start-airsim.ps1), modify `$airSimExecutable` and `$airSimProcessName` with the new values
+- In [`azure/start-airsim.ps1`](../azure/start-airsim.ps1), modify `$airSimExecutable` and `$airSimProcessName` with the new values

 If you are using the docker image, you also need a linux binary zip file and modify the following Docker-related files:
-- In [`docker/Dockerfile`](docker/Dockerfile), modify the `AIRSIM_BINARY_ZIP_URL` and `AIRSIM_BINARY_ZIP_FILENAME` ENV declarations with the new values
+- In [`azure/docker/Dockerfile`](../azure/docker/Dockerfile), modify the `AIRSIM_BINARY_ZIP_URL` and `AIRSIM_BINARY_ZIP_FILENAME` ENV declarations with the new values
-- In [`docker/docker-entrypoint.sh`](docker/docker-entrypoint.sh), modify `AIRSIM_EXECUTABLE` with the new value
+- In [`azure/docker/docker-entrypoint.sh`](../azure/docker/docker-entrypoint.sh), modify `AIRSIM_EXECUTABLE` with the new value

 ## Maintaining this project